 For the naysayers, the logic for not adding your best headshot to your CV is to make sure you’re not going to be discriminated against because of your race, age, weight, gender, attractiveness, or personal style.
 By choosing to add your picture, bias-free recruitment is still going to be tantalizingly out of reach for many.

-To make your CV head and shoulders above the rest, and best represent who you are, you can download our free resume templates!
-We’ve got you covered whatever your needs: whether you want a resume with photos templates or without.
+To make your CV head and shoulders above the rest, and best represent who you are, you can download our nice-looking resume templates!
+We’ve got you covered for whatever your needs are: whether you want a resume with a photo templates or without.
 Create and download yours with ease!

 If you’re preparing an application for an on-camera role like acting, newscasting, or modeling, then yes, your face is going to be important and you’re going to want to add your photo.